 Use of sketchbooks

 Candidates should be advised they may use a sketchbook for any drawings or other research material.
-If a candidate wishes to submit any of this as supporting work, then this must be detached from the sketchbook prior to the start of the controlled test.
+If a candidate wishes to submit any of this as supporting work, then this must be detached from the sketchbook prior to submission.